 Calcification- Calcium deposits can form in the scar tissue surrounding the implant and may cause pain, firmness, and be visible on mammography.
-These deposits must be identified as different from calcium deposits that are a sign of breast cancer.
-Should this occur, additional surgery may be necessary to remove and examine calcifications.
+Deposits of calcium can be seen on mammograms and can be mistaken as cancer, resulting in addition surgery for biopsy and/or removal of the implant.